andreaintech/adasilvapdev/README.md

 <br />

 Hi, I'm [Andrea Da Silva](https://adasilvapdev.github.io/web/) ✌, I am a Web/Mobile App Developer.
-I was born in Moscow, Russia but my nationality is Brazilian.
+I was born in Moscow, Russia 🇷🇺 but my nationality is Brazilian 🇧🇷
-I currently live in Venezuela. 🇷🇺 🇧🇷 🇻🇪 😜
+I currently live in Venezuela 📍🇻🇪 😜

 I'm very comfortable working as a team with a high sense of responsibility and effectiveness.
 I am always ready to face new professional challenges.
 I have been in the industry since 2017 and working with React Native / Expo since 2020.